Anthony-J-G/potato-cpp/README.md

 # Potato C++

 Sample project for generating C++ project structures.
-This project was generated with [Potato C++](https://github.com/Anthony-J-G/potato-cpp) version 1.0.0.
+See the template repository, [Potato C++](https://github.com/Anthony-J-G/potato-cpp) version 1.0.0, hosted on Github.

-## Project File Generation
+## Development

+If you wish to compile the repository from the source, see the [building instructions](Docs/BUILDING.md) in `Docs/BUILDING.md`.

 Potato C++ requires [Premake5](https://premake.github.io) for generation of project files.